rahim/ember-segmentio/README.md

 The mixin can be applied to any Ember object.

+### identifyUser, aliasUser

+These two Segment.io methods are also available on the mixin, wrapping directly to the Segment.io counterparts with identical method signatures.

 ## Logging

 To enable console logging any events or page views sent to Segment.io: